The Two Stories We Tell: How to Shape Your Inner World and Clarify Your Message

 -

-Your new, beautiful story is waiting to be written.
-Begin now.
+Your new, empowering story is waiting.
+Begin writing it now.

 🌸 About Neeti Keswani